Will Barnicoat: 2024

 In March 2024, he was named in the senior British team for the 2024 World Athletics Cross Country Championships in Serbia, where he finished 27th (the highest British men's finish since Mo Farah in 2010).
 In May 2024, he won the British Universities and Colleges Sport (BUCS) 5000 metres.
 In July he ran a personal best of 13:19.66 in Paris, the third fastest outdoor U23 British 5000m time.

 In November 2024, he was named by British Athletics on the Olympic Futures Programme for 2025.
 He won gold in the U23 individual and with the British U23 team at the 2024 European Cross Country Championships in Antalya, Turkey.

 2025

 In March, at the Podium 5K Festival he was the fastest Briton and ran the 5th fastest 5K road time in British history (13:29).
 In May he successfully defended his British University Championships 5000m title.
 He won the bronze medal in the 5000 metres at the 2025 European Athletics U23 Championships in Bergen, finish 0.31 behind the silver medalist Nick Griggs of Ireland with Niels Laros of the Netherlands winning gold.
 He finished fourth over 5000 metres at the 2025 UK Athletics Championships in Birmingham on 3 August 2025.
 In October 2025, he was retained on the British Athletics Olympic Futures Programme for 2025/26.

+Despite being troubled by an Achilles injury, he ran at the 2025 European Cross Country Championships where Barnicoat was the second British finisher as the British U23 team placed fourth overall.